steve-crouch/FM001-test/_episodes/06-using-scripts-pipes.md

 ## Accepting Input into Our Script

-Oue previous example shows how we can include the output from our commands within a pipe.
+Our previous example shows how we can include the output from our commands within a pipe.
 But what about how we might process input with our script?
 We can do this using `read` in Bash.
 Write a new script called `filter.sh`:

 ~~~
 #!/bin/bash